What will you play next?

 The standard betting grid for American roulette offers plenty of options.
 For experienced players, there is another way to bet.
 The racetrack betting grid is an oval, which shows the sequence of numbers as they appear on the wheel.
 You can use this to bet on individual numbers, though it also allows for some traditional bets that have kept their names from the original French roulette game.

 - Neighbours: Here you bet on a number and the two numbers on either side of it on the wheel.

 - Tier: This bet covers the 12 numbers opposite to zero.
 They are 5, 8, 10, 11, 13, 16, 23, 24, 27, 30, 33 and 36.

 - Voisins du Zero: This bet covers the numbers close to zero on the wheel, 17 in total.

 - Orphelins: This covers 1, 6, 9, 14, 17, 20, 31 and 34.
 These numbers are on opposite sides of the wheel, in between the “Tier” and “Voisins du Zero” sections.

 There is no mathematical advantage to choosing the racetrack bets — the house edge will still depend on the number of zeros on the wheel.
 But it does make a refreshing change from the usual grid betting, adding some new bets into the mix.

 Strategy for American roulette games

 American roulette has a house edge of 5.26%.
-There is no strategy that will overcome this in the long run.
+There is no overall roulette betting system that will overcome this in the long run.
 You can use strategy to try to have as much fun as possible, that your bankroll lasts as long as possible — and that you give yourself a shot at a big win every time you play.

 Most players will bet on their favourite numbers, along with a selection of outside bets.
 In live casinos around Canada, you will see a vertical board above the table displaying the last numbers, split between red and black.
 This shows “hot” and “cold” numbers — which players use to adjust their bets.